v-pbartley/openhack-mc4h/Challenge-02/Readme.md

 2. [Optional] Review the contents of the HL7 file using 7Edit or open the HL7 file in VS Code and view it using the HL7 extension.

-3. Refer to the FHIR server [documentation](https://github.com/microsoft/fhir-server/blob/main/docs/ConvertDataOperation.md#2-make-api-call) for $convert-data on how to create a parameter request.
+3. Refer to the Azure API for FHIR [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data) on how to set up request parameters for a ```$convert-data``` call.

 ## Step 3 - Convert Data